-Robinhood, Melvin Capital, Citadel executives expected to testify in Congress on GameStop turmoil: sources
+Robinhood, Melvin Capital, Citadel executives expected to testify in Congress on GameStop turmoil: Sources

-Executives from Robinhood, Melvin Capital and Citadel Securities are expected to testify before a House panel at a Feb.
-18 hearing exploring trading turmoil in GameStop Corp and related stocks, said two sources familiar with the matter.

-REUTERS: Executives from Robinhood, Melvin Capital and Citadel Securities are expected to testify before a House panel at a Feb.
-18 hearing exploring trading turmoil in GameStop Corp and related stocks, said two sources familiar with the matter.
+NEW YORK: Executives from Robinhood, Melvin Capital and Citadel Securities are expected to testify before a House panel at a Feb 18 hearing exploring trading turmoil in GameStop and related stocks, said two sources familiar with the matter.

 The House Financial Services Committee is examining how an apparent flood of retail trading drove certain stocks to extreme highs, squeezing hedge funds like Melvin that had bet against those shares.